 With easy access from Largs on the mainland, Cumbrae is a great island to spend time on and is especially great for families.

-How do I get around Cumbrae?
+How do I get around the isle of Cumbrae?
 There is a Bus that meets every ferry going to and from the ferry.
 Also, there are two taxi companies on Cumbrae, Caldwell Taxi’s and Cumbrae Cab’s.
 Again Cumbrae is an excellent island for walkers and cyclists.
 Tours around Cumbrae are available through Shearings Holidays.

-What’s worth visiting on Cumbrae?
+What’s worth visiting on the isle of Cumbrae?
 Millport, the main settlement on Cumbrae, is a pretty village, where the majority of the population live.
 In Millport is the Cathederal of the Isles, which is Britain’s smallest Cathedral and dates from 1851.
 You can also stay here.
 Also, there is an Aquarium and Museum at the Marine Research Station, on the outskirts of Millport.

-Where can I stay on Cumbrae?
+Where can I stay on the isle of Cumbrae?
 Ambler Guest House and Westbourne House are two Guest Houses on the island.
 There is also self-catering at Island Snug, Fisherman’s Nook, Millport Holiday Lodges and also Downcraig Ferry House, near the Ferry slipway as well as Bramble Cottage in Millport.
 Finally, you can hire 4-berth caravans at Westbourne Caravan Park.

-Any other information on Cumbrae?
+Any other information on the isle of Cumbrae?
 The Cumbrae Sensory Trail will take you around the islands 11-miles of coastline, with the opportunity to delight in the island’s nature and wildlife, sandy bays and pebble beaches, sea life and beautiful scenery.
 Using an Audio Guide you can see, taste, smell, touch and listen to aspects of Cumbrae.